bilelmsekni/OpenStack-Folsom-Install-guide/OpenStack_Folsom_Install_Guide_WebVersion.rst

 * Create the bridges::

-   #br-int will be used for integration
+   #br-int will be used for VM integration
    ovs-vsctl add-br br-int

-   #br-eth1 will be used for VM communication
+   #br-eth1 will be used for VM configuration
    ovs-vsctl add-br br-eth1
    ovs-vsctl add-port br-eth1 eth1